ionutdejeu/react-tsx-rete-flow-diagram-editor/README.md

-# nextjs-rete-flow-diagram-editor
+# react-tsx-rete-flow-diagram-editor
-Learning to build a flow diagram editor with rete JS and Next JS
+Learning to build a flow diagram editor with react js, rete